How to use match case in Python

 print(f"Total: {result}")

-The pattern captures id and count as strings, so the + operator concatenates them into "123442" instead of adding them.
-The corrected code below shows how to validate the types directly within the pattern.
+Because id and count are captured as strings, the + operator concatenates them into "123442" instead of adding them.
+This leads to an unexpected logical error.
+See how to prevent this in the next example.

 data = {"id": "1234", "count": "42"}